emberjs-addons/ember-bootstrap/README.md

 # Ember Bootstrap [![Travis](https://secure.travis-ci.org/emberjs-addons/ember-bootstrap.png)](http://travis-ci.org/emberjs-addons/ember-bootstrap)

 Ember Bootstrap is set of UI elements styled using Twitter Bootstrap (currently version 2) toolkit to use with Ember.js.
 The ultimate goal is to provide all elements from the Bootstrap toolkit.

+Please respect the following convention : bug reports go in the [issue tracker](https://github.com/emberjs-addons/ember-bootstrap/issues?state=open).
+Feature and big refactoring discussions go in the [google group](https://groups.google.com/forum/#!forum/ember-bootstrap).

 ## What's implemented so far?